dRumata/LFS201/Ch36-firewalls/notes_Ch36.md

   Used when access to some (but not all) services are to be allowed to the public.
 Only particular incoming connections are allowed.

+- **work**

+  Trust (but not completely) connected nodes to be not harmful.
+Only certain incoming connections are allowed.

+- **home**

+  Mostly trust the other network nodes, but till select which incoming connections are allowed.

+- **internal**

+  Similar to **work** zone.

+- **trusted**

+  All network connections are allowed.

+On system installation, most, if not all Linux distributions, will select the **public** zone as default for all interfaces.

+The differences between some of the zones mentioned not obvious, do not need to go into that much detail.
+Note: one should not use a more open zone than necessary.

 ##

 [Back to top](#)